Kvitova out after 'painful' loss

 "This loss is very painful - in the first round after like a whole month [in Australia]," Kvitova said.

-"I did have some health issues the whole month as well, so it was tough to practice.
+"I did have some health issues the whole month as well, so it was tough to practise.

 "The season is long, so I hope that it will turn around."